 Unless you’ve been living in a cave and had no contact with the outside world, the chances are you’ve probably heard about the arrival of the Pokémon Go app.
 It’s undoubtedly been one of the most talked about trends of 2016.

 Donald Trump recognised the rapid diffusion of Pokémon Go as a golden opportunity to leverage context to his message about Democrat opponent Hillary Clinton.
-With the help of his elusive marketing agency ‘Draper Sterling’, Trump set out to run one of the best Trend-jacking campaigns of 2016.

 His tenacious effort to discourage people from voting for Hilary may have been an unorthodox method of persuasion, but it certainly bolstered his presence in the social arena.
-More importantly, it may have also indicated an attempt to reach out to a large portion of the younger, politically unengaged millennial generation.

 Whatever happens in November, when we look back at the 2016 presidential elections, whatever the outcome, we’re likely to remember it as the Donald Trump show.